-Frederic Mousseau is the Policy Director at the Oakland Institute where he coordinates Understanding Land Investment Deals in Africa project.
-Trained as an economist, Mr. Mousseau has worked as a staff member and consultant for international relief agencies for nearly two decades, including Action Against Hunger, Doctors Without Borders, and Oxfam International.
+Frédéric Mousseau is the Policy Director at the Oakland Institute where he coordinates the Institute’s research and advocacy activities on land investment, food security and agriculture.
+He has conducted numerous reviews and studies on food and agriculture and authored many reports and articles on these issues.
+Trained as an economist, Frederic has worked as a staff member and consultant for international relief agencies for nearly two decades, including Action Against Hunger, Doctors Without Borders, and Oxfam International.

-In recent years, Mr. Mousseau has focused on research, advocacy and policy work on food security as it relates to investment in agriculture and arable land, food price volatility, and the global food crisis.
+In recent years, Frédéric has focused on research, advocacy and policy work on food security as it relates to investment in agriculture and arable land, food price volatility, and the global food crisis.

 Granate Sosnoff joined the Institute in 2010 as a strategic partner for editing, producing and communicating core messages about land investment deals in Africa.
 Sosnoff's participation in producing and publicizing (with press releases and action alerts) key findings from seven country reports and numerous briefs has been a vital part of the success of the campaigns.
 Sosnoff has played a leadership role in a variety of successful campaigns over the years, including environmental, health, social justice as well as a range of women's issues starting with her work at a senior account exec at Public Media Center and then as the director of Southpaw, a group of networked consultants offering communications and advertising assistance to nonprofit and advocacy efforts.